discover-labs/dictum/docs/docs/reference/expression_language.md

 ## Operators

 ### Arithmetic

 Standard arithmetic operators are supported: `+`, `-`, `*`, `/`, `%` (division remainder),
 `//` (floor division, or integer division), `**` (exponentiation, or power).

+!!! important
+    Division in Dictum works the same way as in Python 3: when you divide a value by an integer, the denominator is converted into float, e.g. `1 / 2 == 0.5`.

+    Some database engines, like SQLite and Postgres have different semantics.
+For them, division works like this: `1 / 2 == 0`.
+Dictum overrides database engine semantics for consistency.

 ### Comparison